groupvine/gv-api/README.md

     data : {
         inclUserIds : true | false   <<default false>> }
-    ...
 ```

+#### Export Response

 The data of the response object resembles a regular CSV membership
-export (see here for details) but has the following JSON form:
+export (see GroupVine documentation for details) but has the following
+JSON form:

 ```